 The Mediterranean diet is a popular diet that’s proven to be particularly helpful when it comes to heart health.
-It is recommended by the Dietary Guidelines for Americans and World Health Organization, according to the Mayo Clinic, as a means to “promote health and prevent chronic disease.”
+It's recommended by the Dietary Guidelines for Americans and World Health Organization, according to the Mayo Clinic, as a means to “promote health and prevent chronic disease.”

-There is not a specific definition to this diet; rather, it’s more of a general lifestyle and eating pattern based on Mediterranean region countries, like Greece and Italy, that were having significantly fewer deaths due to heart disease, as observed in the 1960s.
+There is not a specific definition to this diet—it’s more of a general lifestyle and eating pattern based on Mediterranean region countries, including Greece and Italy, that were having significantly fewer deaths due to heart disease, as observed in the 1960s.
 Since then, studies have shown that this diet is correlated with reduced risk factors for cardiovascular disease, according to Mayo Clinic.
-This diet emphasizes plants (lots of fruits and veggies); healthy fats (think extra-virgin olive oil); whole grains (farro, anyone?); weekly portions of fish, poultry, beans, and eggs; moderate dairy; and limited red meat.
-Red wine is also okay in moderation.
+This diet emphasizes plants (lots of fruits and veggies); healthy fats (extra-virgin olive oil); whole grains (farro, anyone?); weekly portions of fish, poultry, beans, and eggs; moderate dairy; and limited red meat.
+Red wine is also OK in moderation.

 Why Trust The Spruce Eats?